long013/long013.github.io/_pages/about.md

 4) **Long, W.**, Zhu, X., Weikard, H.P., Oenema, O., Hou, Y. (11/2022).
 The global environmental consequences of adjustments in the food systems in China.
 Oral presentation delivered at the **EconMonday Weekly Lunch seminar**, Wageningen University & Research, Wageningen, the Netherlands.

 # 🏆 Grants and Awards
-- *2024.07*: [Junior Researcher Grant](https://www.wur.nl/en/education-programmes/phd-programme/graduate-schools/wageningen-school-of-social-sciences/phd-candidates/phd-grants.htm) from WASS for the fourh-month of research at UC Davis (4,000 €; PI).
+- *2024.07*: [Junior Researcher Grant](https://www.wur.nl/en/education-programmes/phd-programme/graduate-schools/wageningen-school-of-social-sciences/phd-candidates/phd-grants.htm) from WASS for the four-month of research at UC Davis (4,000 €; PI).
 - *2023.06*: [Travel Grant](https://www.wur.nl/en/value-creation-cooperation/benefactors/information-for-applicants/leb-foundation.htm) from the LEB Travel Fund to participate in the XVII EAAE Congress (750 €; PI).
 - *2023.02*: Honorarium for co-organising the 6th and 7th Sino-Dutch AGD Symposiums (1,000 €; PI)
 - *2021.02*: Educational backpack for taking courses and attending conferences from WASS (3,500 €; PI)